From its inception, in 1893, the history of The Study has been one of expansion and continual modernisation.

 In 1975, the Study became a registered charity with a Board of Governors.

-Today, we have approximately 320 girls in the school, with two parallel classes in each year group and across the two sites.
+Today, we have approximately 320 girls in the school across two sites, with two parallel classes in each year group.